 where sSA = industry approved severity adjustment standard deviation

 c.
-Undue Influence Analysis
+DIBI Analysis

-The undue influence analysis is performed anytime that a stand Shewhart chart (ei) level 3 alarm is triggered.
+The “do I believe it?”
+(DIBI) analysis is performed anytime that a stand Shewhart chart (ei) level 3 alarm is triggered.
 As prescribed in Section 5.a, Level 3, a follow up reference test is run.
 The following comparisons then determine whether the value of Yi is modified to limit its influence on LTMS.

 If |Yi – Yi+1| ≤ ei level 3 limit, then Yi is equal to the value originally determined.